AriannaA2021/PersonalPortfolio/README.md

    Internet connection is needed for FontAwesome icons and Google Fonts (Poppins).

-   Make sure you have an active internet connection to load fonts and icons.

 ## Notes
    The website uses the Poppins font from Google Fonts.